GitauHarrison/notes/two_factor_authentication/twilio_authy.md

 * email-validator
 * qrcode

-Ensure you install these dependencies in an activate virtual environment.
+Ensure you install these dependencies in an activated virtual environment.
 I will create one called 'authy' using `mkvirtualenv` command from [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/):

 ```python
 $ mkvirtualenv authy # created and activated at the same time